 Liability depends on the circumstances.
 If evidence shows the injury to be the result of, say, the carelessness of a staff member, then a case against the nursing home might be viable.
 The nursing home may also be liable if they failed to uphold certain responsibilities and it led to an injury.

 Sometimes a nursing home injury is neither the victim nor the nursing home’s fault.
-For example, if a senior takes a pill that ultimately harms them, it could be the maker of the pill who’s liable rather than the nursing home.
+For example, if an elder person takes a pill that ultimately harms them, it could be the maker of the pill who’s liable rather than the nursing home.
 The same applies to faulty medical equipment such as a walker or IV bag.
 It’s best to consult a nursing home injury lawyer about who is liable for your injury.

 You can begin by calling a nursing home abuse lawyer and telling them what happened.
 They’ll figure out if a nursing home abuse lawsuit is the right option for you.
 Hiring a personal injury lawyer is an important step in the process of filing a nursing home abuse lawsuit.